Thanks to favorable state and local laws, more homeowners are considering adding detached structures to their properties for various purposes.

 Starting with the Government Code Section 658525.2 and the JADU Zoning Ordinance, then visit the zoning office, we will guide you on these steps at our initial consultation.
 The zoning office will give more details on your requests based on your lot size and characteristics.

-Based on the report from the zoning office, we will want to learn about your site location and local requirements for your zone, anchored on the city of San Jose ADU construction regulations.
+Based on the report from the zoning office, we will want to learn about your site location and local requirements for your zone, anchored on the city of ADU regulations.
 This often goes further into your preferred build size and specifications, along with your vision for the finishes on the unit.

 This is where we start with practical analysis of your project, anchoring our guidance on the City’s ADU Universal Checklist and processing our findings into accurate details to help with design, permits and the eventual construction.

-Our site inspection and feasibility study is meant to confirm what things you need to have in place given the local San Jose ADU construction requirements and your overall site settings.
+Our site inspection and feasibility study is meant to confirm what things you need to have in place given the local ADU requirements and your overall site settings.
 During this phase of the project we refer to your local mapping and assess your existing utilities to refine our assumptions about the site work.

 Here is where we also modify your desired floor plan along with the right exterior elevations.